wayuekeji/qt-material-widgets/README.md

 Download the dynamic library for your platform and unzip it.

+***ps: On Windows, you need to download the Release or Debug version depending on the build type.***

 #### CMake

 If your project uses *CMake*, then add the following to your `CMakeLists.txt`